European Union and Transatlantic Relations

 send email |

-Director of European and Eurasian Studies and Professor of European Studies and International Political Economy; Director of the Bologna Institute for Policy Research
+Director of European and Eurasian Studies and Professor of European Studies and International Political Economy

 |Background and Education|

-Erik Jones is Director of European and Eurasian Studies at the Paul H. Nitze School of Advanced International Studies and Director of the Bologna Institute for Policy Research of the Johns Hopkins University.
+Erik Jones is Director of European and Eurasian Studies at the Paul H. Nitze School of Advanced International Studies.
 He is also Senior Research Fellow at Nuffield College in Oxford, United Kingdom.
 Professor Jones teaches on topics in international and comparative political economy with a particular focus on Europe and the transatlantic relationship.

 Professor Jones is a frequent commentator on European politics and political economy whose contributions have been published in, among others, the Baltimore Sun, Boston Globe, Financial Times, International Herald Tribune, Philadelphia Inquirer, USA Today, and newspapers and magazines across Europe.
 He is also a regular columnist with E!Sharp.
 He has written extensively on European monetary integration and macroeconomic governance and has been active in public debates about the European response to the global economic and financial crisis.
 Professor Jones is a contributing editor to the Institute for International and Strategic Studies journal Survival.